-The master must control all communications (slaves can’t talk directly to each other)
+The controller must control all communications (peripherals can't talk directly to each other)

-It usually requires separate SS lines to each slave, which can be problematic if numerous slaves are needed.
+It usually requires separate CS lines to each peripheral, which can be problematic if numerous peripherals are needed.

 Check out the Wikipedia page on SPI, which includes lots of good information on SPI and other synchronous interfaces.